-Information on the name, nature of activities and geographical location of its subsidiaries is available in note 4 of the accompanying financial statements.
+Information on the name, nature of activities and geographical location of its subsidiaries is available in note 4 of the attached financial statements.
 This note details the companies and the jurisdiction where they operate, including the name, geographical location and the nature of their activity for each of them.
-The Group basically carries out activities related to banking, management of collective investment bodies, insurance companies and investment services, in the Principality of Andorra and in Switzerland and the United States, although in the latter two jurisdictions, its activity is limited to providing investment services.
+The Group basically carries out activities related to banking, management of collective investment bodies, insurance companies and investment services, in the Principality of Andorra and in Switzerland and the United States, although in these two jurisdictions, its activity is limited to providing investment services.

-The following is the consolidated information for the 2022 financial year:
+The following is the consolidated information for the 2023 financial year:

-In thousands of euros Business volume No. of full-time equivalent workers Gross result before taxes Tax on profits
+Business volume No. of full-time equivalent workers Gross result before taxes Tax on profits

-Andorra 112,948 405 42,785 (3,476)
+Andorra 142,522 385 54,428 (4,906)

-Switzerland 4,733 9 (169.0) (2)
+Switzerland 5,672 9 15 (12)

-United States 9,909 32 1,054 -
+United States 9,504 32 1,555 -

+Spain 5,862 24 455 (112)